emirotin/mimosa-ember/README.md

 > Note: the code was recently updated to support mimosa 2.0.
-This README was updted by something may have been missed.
-Please open the issue if you find obsolete parts.
+This README was updated but something may have been missed.
+Please open the issue if you find obsolete / incorrect / missing parts.

 # Mimosa + Ember